PT-symmetry breaking phase transitions in an LMG dimer

 \paragraph{Comparison to exact results}

-To further understand what dynamical features are present and how they emerge from the full quantum description we compare the results of the mean-field equations above to those obtained from exact numerical diagonalization of the master equation.
-The size of the Hilbert space is that of two spin $S$ particles and hence is $H_d=(2S+1)^2$ which means to find the steady state we have to work with a Liouville space of size $L_d=(2S+1)^4$.
+To understand how the dynamical features emerge from a full quantum description we compare the results of the mean-field equations to those obtained from exact numerical diagonalization of the master equation.
+The size of the Hilbert space is that of two spin $S$ particles, $H_d=(2S+1)^2$, hence to find the steady state we have to work with a Liouville space of size $L_d=(2S+1)^4$.
 This means that only relatively small systems sizes are easily accessible.

-In Fig.~\ref{fig:exact} we look at cuts through the phase diagram in Fig.~\ref{fig:phase_diagram}, comparing the value of $Z_B$ obtained from exact diagonalization at different values of $S$ with the mean-field results.
-The cuts in panels (a) and (b) of Fig.~\ref{fig:exact} are straightforward to interpret.
+In Fig.~\ref{fig:exact} we take cuts through the phase diagram in Fig.~\ref{fig:phase_diagram}, comparing the value of $Z_B$ obtained from exact diagonalization at different values of $S$ with the mean-field results.
+For parameter values without fixed points the mean-field results are obtained by averaging $Z_B$ over time and initial conditions.
+The cuts in panels (a) and (c) of Fig.~\ref{fig:exact} are straightforward to interpret.
 Panel (a) shows the behavior as $J$ is varied at a fixed, small, value of $\lambda$.
-Here the physics is very similar to that of the uncoupled LMG model and hence we see the mean-field results predict that magnetization is fixed at 1 until a critical value of $J/g$ where it starts to decrease.
-The exact results agree with this picture only with some finite-size effects which reduce as the spin size is increased.
-Similarly, in Fig.~\ref{fig:exact}(b) where we show a sweep over $\lambda$ at fixed $J=0$, we see the expected result for the $\mathcal{PT}$ phase transition where the magnetization changes sharply from 1 to 0 at $\lambda=0.5g$.
-Note, that to obtain this result from mean-field theory we averaged over all of the points that contribute to the limit cycle.
+Here the physics is very similar to that of the uncoupled LMG model and we see the mean-field results predict that magnetization is fixed at 1 until a critical value of $J/g$ where it starts to decrease.
+The exact results agree with this picture with some finite-size corrections which reduce as $S$ is increased.
+Similarly, in Fig.~\ref{fig:exact}(c) where we show a sweep over $\lambda$ at fixed $J=0$.
+We see the magnetization changes sharply from 1 to 0 at $\lambda=g/2$, as expected for the $\mathcal{PT}$ model.
 In this case, the effect of finite $S$ is to smooth out the transition and to ensure that a unique steady state density operator is obtained, even when limit cycles are predicted for $S\to\infty$.